April 11th – 18th 2026

 1. RULES

-1.1 The event is governed by the “Racing Rules of Sailing” (RRS); the PHRF rules of the First Coast Sailing Association (www.sailjax.com); and class rules for any One-Design class established.
+1.1 The event is governed by the “Racing Rules of Sailing” (RRS) including US Sailing Prescriptions; the PHRF rules of the First Coast Sailing Association (www. sailjax.com); as modified by the event Notice of Race (NoR) and Sailing Instructions (SIs); and class rules for any One-Design class established.

 1.2 Entrants in this Event shall at all times not obstruct the passage of a vessel not involved in the Regatta and in violation of the International Regulations for Preventing Collisions at Sea.
 All boats must comply with Navigation Rules of the Road when in and near the Tolomato River.
 This is considered a narrow channel by commercial vessels such as barges, river cruise line boats, etc. and are thus vessels constrained by draft or restricted in their ability to maneuver.
 Hence all entrants herein become the give way vessel.
 Failure to comply with this Rule may be considered misconduct and may be penalized up to and including dismissal from the Event.

-1.4 USE OF ENGINE – 1.4.1 [DP] In accordance with RRS 42.3(i) – In an emergency, an engine or other means of propulsion may be used when appropriate to avoid collision or in grave emergency.
-Full details shall be given to the Protest Committee who, after a hearing, may impose a penalty.
+1.4 USE OF ENGINE – In accordance with RRS 42.3(i) – In an emergency, an engine or other means of propulsion may be used when appropriate to avoid collision or in grave emergency.
+Full details shall be given to the Protest Committee.

 2. CHANGES TO THE SAILING INSTRUCTIONS

-Any change to the sailing instructions will be posted before 0900 on the day it will take effect, except that any change to the schedule of races will be posted by 2000 on the day before it will take effect.
+Any change to the sailing instructions will be posted on the YachtScoring (YS) official notice board (ONB) before 0900 on the day it will take effect, except that any change to the schedule of races will be posted by 2000 on the day before it will take effect.
+Oral changes may be made on the water and will be communicated to each boat prior to her warning signal.

 3. COMMUNICATION WITH COMPETITORS

-3.1 Notices to competitors will be posted on the official notice board (ONB) located at YachtScoring (https://www.yachtscoring.com/emenu/16982).
+3.1 Notices to competitors will be posted on the official notice board (ONB) located at YachtScoring (YS) (https://yachtscoring.com/emenu/50613).

 3.2 On the water, the Race Committee will monitor VHF 78A, and may, as the circumstances dictate, communicate with a boat(s) while racing.
-For this and safety reasons boats must monitor both Ch 16 and 78A while racing.
-Failure of the RC to make an an nouncement or of any competitor to receive same will not be grounds for redress.
-This changes RRS 62.1(a).
+For this, and safety reasons, boats must monitor both Ch 16 and 78A while racing.
+Failure of the RC to make an announcement or of any competitor to receive same will not be grounds for redress.
+This changes RRS 61.1(a).

 4. SIGNALS MADE ASHORE